Search notes:

 Variable names and function names are not case senstitive.

-Comments are introduces with a ; (semicolon).
+Comments are introduced with a ; (semicolon).

-Implicit string concatanation (aka auto-concat):
+Implicit string concatenation (aka auto-concat):

 "some text" a_var